 My sense is that it is probably a 9th CE temple later enhanced by Shilahars.
 You do see a lot of incomplete elements in the temple.
 For example, the incomplete north and south Mukh mandapas, and incomplete carvings on pillars with markings for carving.
 As they say, incomplete structures give you insights into the making of temples.
 The Shikhar of the temple is also out of sync with the rest of the structure.
 Temples anyway are in perpetual construction mode.

 The temple thankfully has 12 inscriptions, 11 of which are in old Kannada script while one is in Devnagari.
 However, none of these inscriptions tell us about who built it and when.
 One of them dating to 1204 by Yadava Kings of Deogiri does mention the renovation of the temple, implying that the temple existed well before 12th CE.

 Marks of Aurangzeb’s visit in 1702 CE can be seen all over the broken images of the temple.
 Most faces and hands are broken, weapons are broken, as are the trunks of elephants that form the platform on whom the temple stands.

 The story of Kopeshwar Mahadev

 Nandi, an integral part of every Shiva temple is missing here.
 Not without a reason.
 When this episode happened, Nandi had accompanied Sati to her father’s place.
 So, he is absent here.
-Now, the Daksha’s place is in Kankhal in Haridwar, but people in Maharashtra believe it to be in Yadur village a few kilometers across the Krishna river.
-The Nandi there at the Virbhadra temple, it seems looks towards this temple.
+Now, Daksha’s place is in Kankhal in Haridwar, but people in Maharashtra believe it to be in Yadur village a few kilometers across the Krishna river.
+The Nandi there at the Virbhadra temple seems to look towards this temple.
 I missed visiting this temple, but probably next time.